 Contact your insurance company after finishing up the police report to let them know of the incident.
 Your rates may go up after such an event, but don’t suggest to your company that you may have been at fault.
 Wait until you get the whole situation straightened out in court.

 Getting involved in a car accident is messy business.
 You’ll need an Atlanta defense attorney who knows how to get you out of it.
-Contact Richard Grossman for a no-obligation initial consultation if you face charges of vehicular homicide.
+Contact Jeff Manciagli for a no-obligation initial consultation if you face charges of vehicular homicide.

 66 Lenox Pointe NE, Building #66